-This bushy vine or scrambling shrub has intensely fragrant little white flowers that open at night and close in the morning, fading to pink as they age.
-Widely grown throughout the tropics as an ornamental plant and for its strongly scented flowers.
+Lush foliage on vine-like growth with intensely fragrant, little white flowers that open at night and close in the morning, fading to pink as they age.
+Widely grown in the tropics as an ornamental plant and for its strongly scented flowers.
 Use in containers near patios and entryways where the fragrance can be enjoyed.
 A frost-tender evergreen.

-- CareCare InformationThrives in enriched, well-drained soils.
-Keep soil evenly moist through the growing season.
-Water deeply, regularly during first growing season to establish an extensive root system.
+- CareCare InformationThrives in enriched, moist, well-drained soils.
+Water deeply, regularly during the first growing season to establish an extensive root system.
 Once established, water regularly to maintain evenly moist soil.
 Fertilize before new growth begins in spring.
-Prune after flowering to keep the plants thinned and shaped.Light Needs:Partial to full sunWatering Needs:Water regularly to maintain evenly moist soil - weekly, or more often in extreme heat or containers.
+Prune after flowering to keep the plants thinned and shaped.Light Needs:Partial to full sunWatering Needs:Water regularly to maintain evenly moist soil - weekly, or more often.